-(c) If the CAISO determines that an invoice contains a typographical or other ministerial error, and the resolution of the dispute makes correction necessary, the CAISO will issue a corrected invoice within 15 Business Days of the date the initial invoice was issued.
+(c) If the CAISO determines that an invoice contains a typographical or other ministerial error, and the resolution of the dispute makes correction necessary, the CAISO will issue a corrected invoice within 21 Business Days of the date the initial invoice was issued.

-(d) Each Scheduling Coordinator that receives an invoice for Reliability Coordinator Charges shall pay any net debit and shall be entitled to receive any net credit specified on a corrected invoice.
+(d) Each Scheduling Coordinator that receives an invoice for RC Services Charge shall pay any net debit and shall be entitled to receive any net credit specified on a corrected invoice.
 Payment of any net debit shall be due within 10 business days of the date the corrected invoice was issued.

 11.20.9.6 Payment Default

-(a) In the event a Scheduling Coordinator defaults on the payment of all or any portion of the Reliability Coordinator Charges invoiced under Section 11.20.9.2(d) or 11.20.9.5(d), the CAISO shall have the right under Section 11.29.13.3 to enforce the financial security provided by the defaulting Scheduling Coordinator, and to take any such other action under Sections 11.29.12 or 11.29.13, as necessary, to obtain payment for the default amount.
+(a) In the event a Scheduling Coordinator defaults on the payment of all or any portion of the RC Services Charge invoiced under Section 11.20.9.2(d) or 11.20.9.5(d), the CAISO shall have the right under Section 11.29.13.3 to enforce the financial security provided by the defaulting Scheduling Coordinator, and to take any such other action under Sections 11.29.12 or 11.29.13, as necessary, to obtain payment for the default amount.

 (b) To the extent all or any portion of the default amount remains unpaid, the CAISO

-(1) may at its discretion issue an invoice for the unpaid Reliability Coordinator Charges; and
+(1) may at its discretion issue an invoice for the unpaid RC Services Charge; and

 (2) if such invoice is issued for a payment default, shall allocate responsibility for the unpaid amount to Scheduling Coordinators with NERC/WECC Metered Demand, excluding the CAISO Debtor that has not paid the payment default amount, based on the most recent NERC/WECC Metered Demand for each Scheduling Coordinator determined under Section 11.20.